Khandoker09/twitterfollowerFinder/README.md

 ### Advanages
 - Can scrape user's followers informations.
 - Can scrapes followers profile location and descriptions
+- Output of this scripts will be saved in .csv file with current dates
 ### Disadvanteages
 - Issue with rate limits (need to fixed )